Pitmairen/selection-search/README.md

 #Changelog

+*0.8.10*
+- Added option to show the popup directly without the button when using the auto activator. (thanks to @bijancamp)
+- Added option to configure how the popup is repositioned when it hits the edge of the window.
+This can be configured using CSS config options. (thanks to @bijancamp)
+- Some changes to the circular menu

 *0.8.9*
 - Add experimental circular menu

 *0.8.8*
 - Treat content editable elements the same as textareas and input elements (thanks to @bijancamp)